 The amounts reported as the original budgeted amounts in the budgetary statements reflect the amounts when the original appropriations were adopted.
-The amounts reported as the final budgeted amounts in the budgetary statements reflect the amounts in the final amended certificate issued during the fiscal year 2019.
+The amounts reported as the final budgeted amounts in the budgetary statements reflect the amounts in the final amended certificate issued during the fiscal year 2021.

-Within the general fund, the special programs, other instructional programs, pupil personnel services, administrative services, student transportation services, student activities/athletics, and debt service functions were over expended.
+Within the general fund, the regular programs, vocational programs, other instructional programs, administrative services, and student transportation services functions were over expended.